cosmos/cosmos-sdk/docs/architecture/adr-041-in-place-store-migrations.md

 0x2 | {bytes(module_name)} => BigEndian(module_consensus_version)
 ```

-We add a new private field `versionMap` of type `VersionMap` to `x/upgrade`'s keeper, where `VersionManager` is:
+We add a new private field `versionMap` of type `VersionMap` to `x/upgrade`'s keeper, where `VersionMap` is:

 ```go
 // Map of module name => new module Consensus Version. type VersionMap map[string]uint64
 ```

-This `versionMap` field can be modified via the `SetInitialVersionMap` field, and will allow the upgrade keeper to know the current versions of loaded modules. `SetInitialVersionMap` MUST be called as early as possible in the app initialization; in the SDK's `simapp`, it is called in the `NewSimApp` constructor function.
+This `versionMap` field can be modified via the `SetInitialVersionMap` field, and will allow the upgrade keeper to know the current versions of loaded modules. `SetInitialVersionMap` MUST be called AFTER the `module.NewManager()` is called; in the SDK's `simapp`, it is called in the `NewSimApp` constructor function.

-The UpgradeHandler signature needs to be updated to take a `VersionMap`, as well as return a new `VersionMap` and an error:
+The UpgradeHandler signature needs to be updated to take a `VersionMap`, as well as return an upgraded `VersionMap` and an error:

 ```diff
 - type UpgradeHandler func(ctx sdk.Context, plan Plan)
 + type UpgradeHandler func(ctx sdk.Context, plan Plan, versionMap VersionMap) (VersionMap, error)
 ```

 To apply an upgrade, we query the `VersionMap` from the `x/upgrade` store and pass it into the handler.
-The handler runs the actual migration functions (see next section), and if successful, returns the updated ConsensusVersions of the modules to be stored in state.
+The handler runs the actual migration functions (see next section), and if successful, returns an updated `VersionMap` to be stored in state.

 ```diff
 func (k UpgradeKeeper) ApplyUpgrade(ctx sdk.Context, plan types.Plan) {